 More realistically, it never went away except in the minds of traders and economists who might have thought everything was straightened out and a soft economic landing was just around the corner.

 But things have been going back and forth for a long time.
 Two groups of Treasurys and how they interact with commercial real estate financing.
 The 10-year yield affects longer-term mortgages because it acts as the risk-free investment available to lenders and investors.
-Short-term instruments, from the 2-year and down to monthlies, are risk-free comparisons for CRE financing like bridge and construction loans.
+Short-term instruments, from the two-year and down to monthlies, are risk-free comparisons for CRE financing like bridge and construction loans.

 • Breaking commercial real estate news and analysis, on-site and via our newsletters and custom alerts